-The Agro Food Safety section publishes the latest research on biotic and abiotic contamination across the whole food supply chain and its relation to food spoilage and food waste, economically motivated contamination, risk management and food preservation.
+The Agro-Food Safety section publishes the latest research on biotic and abiotic contamination across the whole food supply chain and its relation to food spoilage and food waste, economically motivated contamination, risk management and food preservation.
 This section welcomes contributions that integrate food safety research within a sustainability framework to effectively address the current challenges in achieving global food security.

-Producing sufficient amounts of food to feed to world's growing population is an immediate need, but complementing this is the requirement that the food be safe to eat.
-This includes protection against microbiological, chemical and physical hazards and encompass the entire food chain from the point of production to consumption.
-The purpose of the Agro Food Safety section aims to break with the traditional disciplinary silos by integrating the fundamental and technical aspects of food safety with the sustainability of food safety standards, their regulatory framework and how this links to broader food security issues and their socio-economic context.
+Producing sufficient amounts of food to feed the world's growing population is an immediate need, but complementing this is the requirement that the food be safe to consume.
+Ensuring a safe food supply includes protection against microbiological, chemical and physical hazards and encompasses the entire food chain from the point of production to consumption.
+The Agro-Food Safety section aims to break with the traditional disciplinary silos by integrating the fundamental and technical aspects of food safety with the sustainability of food safety standards, their regulatory framework and how this links to broader food security issues and their socio-economic context.

 Indexed in: Google Scholar, CrossRef, CLOCKSS